clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Install%20mod%20ICON.png)

-The Install From Archive button will open your file explorer to select and install mods.
+The Install From Archive button will open your file explorer to select and install downloaded mods.
 Only mods compressed into a ZIP file can be installed.

 ```
 TIP: Alternatively, you can click and drag ZIP files into the MO2 window to install.